 Enjoying short small talks is just priceless.

-Also, I am enjoying English exercises with our students as we uncover new things together.
+Also, I enjoy English exercises with our students as we uncover new things together.

 Lastly, making the most out of it.

-I created smart plans, read new books, and do dreadful things.
+I created innovative plans, read new books, and did dreadful things.

 I even enrolled myself in Harvard's online lessons.